 Making payments late

-Another way you could be creating financial struggles for yourself happens if you pay bills late.
+Another way you could be creating financial struggles for yourself is if you pay bills late.
 This hurts you in several ways.

 First, it often means that you are now paying more because there is a late fee you have to cover.
 That makes the debt more expensive for you to pay when necessary.
 Second, it can hurt your credit score, especially when credit card debt or other debt is reported to your credit report.
 That means you may pay higher interest rates later.